Alpine Code

 The Alpine Responsibility Code provides the basic rules of conduct and must be followed by all using the terrain, and is consistent across all Ski Areas of Western Canada.

-- Always stay in control.
-You must be able to stop, or avoid other people or objects.
+1. Always stay in control.
+You must be able to stop or avoid people or objects.

-- People ahead of you have the right-of-way.
-It is your responsibility to avoid them.
+2. People ahead or downhill of you have the right-of-way.
+You must avoid them.

-- Keep off closed trails and obey area closures.
+7. Keep off closed trails and out of closed areas.

-- You must not use lifts or terrain if your ability is impaired through the use of alcohol or drugs.
+9. Do not use lifts or terrain when impaired by alcohol or drugs.

 Also, be aware of the Cross Country Responsibility Code and Mountain Bike Responsibility Code.